Binding Financial Agreements (BFAs) are no longer worth the paper they are written on

 The BFA is dormant until you separate.
 If you die without the BFA coming into effect, then the Will prevails.
 While in a challenge to a Will, I have seen the Court prepared to look at the BFA, but it is certainly not bound by it, in those circumstances.

-Q: Does the Family Court ignore BFAs?
+Q: Why does the Family Court ignore BFAs?

+Given that many BFAs are not enforced by the Court, people must wonder if they are worth the paper they are written on.
+BFAs were introduced to remove the Court from the process of dividing up your assets.
+The government wants you to decide for yourself how you want your assets divided if you separate.
 BFAs are a creature of Statute.
 The Statute sets out the exact way of doing them.
 But sadly the Family Court and family lawyers will do their best to overturn a ‘perfect’ BFA if they believe it to be ‘unfair’.
+Provided that:

 1. the parties truly and openly fully disclose all their assets and other matters;